trivnguyen/florah-tree/README.md

 -   **Training parameters:** Learning rate, batch size, number of epochs, etc.
 -   **Inference parameters:** Number of trees to generate, output directory, etc.

 An example configuration file is `configs/final-models/vsmdpl-nprog3-zmax10.py`.
+The config file can be a bit complex, so please feel free to reach out if you have questions about specific parameters.

 ### Training a New Model